vegardlysne/webpage/content/authors/vegard/_index.md

 superuser: true
 ---

 I'm a clinical dietitian from Norway, currently working as a postdoctoral researcher at [Haukeland University Hospital](https://helse-bergen.no/).
-I'm also a member of the editorial board at [The Norwegian Journal of Nutrition](www.ntfe.no).
+I currently holds positions as Review Editor at [Frontiers in Nutrition](https://www.frontiersin.org/journals/nutrition), and editorial board member at [The Norwegian Journal of Nutrition](www.ntfe.no).

 In my PhD project at [University of Bergen](https://www.uib.no), I used animal and human data to explore the effects of PPAR&alpha;-activation and dietary macronutrient composition on one-carbon metabolism and B-vitamin status.
-My main research interests are the methodology and statistical methods used in nutritional epidemiology, and my main research tools are [R and RStudio](www.rstudio.com), where I do all my statistical analyses and most of my writing.
+My main research interests are the methodology and statistical methods used in nutritional epidemiology, and my main research tools are [R and RStudio](www.rstudio.com).

 Beside work I'm a big sports fan.
-My main sport is volleyball, where I'm currently coaching the mens recruit team and perform scouting and statistical analyses for the mens first team at [TIF Viking](http://www.tifviking.no/volleyball/), using [Data Volley 4](https://www.dataproject.com/Products/EU/en/Volleyball/DataVolley4).
+My main sport is volleyball, where I'm currently the assistant coach of the mens recruit team and perform scouting and statistical analyses for the mens first team at [TIF Viking](http://www.tifviking.no/volleyball/), using [Data Volley 4](https://www.dataproject.com/Products/EU/en/Volleyball/DataVolley4).
+I'm also a proud supporter of my local football team Brann, as well as Manchester United.
 My musical preference is hard rock and related genres.